python-versioneer/python-versioneer/README.md

 `--version` output: it can be easily compared against release notes and lists of bugs fixed in various releases.

-The `setup.py versioneer` command adds the following text to your `__init__.py` to place a basic version in `YOURPROJECT.__version__`:
+The `setup.py setup_versioneer` command adds the following text to your `__init__.py` to place a basic version in `YOURPROJECT.__version__`:

     from ._version import get_versions